 The Musée de l’Oeuvre Notre-Dame, housed in a gothic Renaissance building, is home to four important collections of Upper Rhine art dating up to 1681.
 It is run by the Fondation de l’Oeuvre Notre-Dame, which dates back to 1281 and is responsible to this day for the maintenance and upkeep of the cathedral.

 Historical Museum – Ancienne Grande Boucherie

-The town’s oldest established park, the Parc de l’Orangerie has lovely lawned areas for families to take their children, romantic spots, a miniature farm and zoo, and is of course a favourite spot to catch a glimpse of the beloved storks.
-The lake and landscaped waterfall offer a delightful opportunity for boating and relaxing.
+The oldest established park, dating back to the 17th century, the Parc de l’Orangerie has lawns where the kids can play, as well as romantic spots, a miniature farm and zoo; it’s also a favourite spot to catch a glimpse of the beloved storks.
+The lake and landscaped waterfall offer an opportunity for boating.

 Place de la République

-This huge park-like square is located in the very heart of the ‘German quarter’ near the beautiful National Theatre building and the University Library.
-A poignant memorial is found within the park, featuring a woman with her two sons, one who has died for France, and the other for Germany, an allegory of the strain that the people of Strasbourg lived under during the two World Wars.
+This huge square, with a park in the middle, sits in the heart of the German quarter, near the National Theatre and the University Library.
+There’s a poignant memorial in the park featuring a woman with her two sons – one of whom died for France and the other for Germany.
+It’s a symbol of the divided loyalties of the people of Strasbourg during two world wars.